Levitik/postgresqlRepl/README.md

 FROM pg_stat_replication;
 ```

-One way of using pg_replication_slots view is to monitor *active* column. based on the Postges documentation,
+One way of using pg_replication_slots view is to monitor *active* column. based on the Postgres documentation,
-this column is True if the slot is currently actively being used.
+this column is True if the slot is actively being used.
 So you can trigger an alert if this column changes to false.
 Sometime this column may flip between True and false, then it may make sense to trigger the alert when the duration of fliping to false passes some threshold.